 We’ve broken down our success in each program, and you can always learn more about our work on our main program page here.
 This list is not exhaustive, but it contains the major highlights from our work in 2020.

-Project Sunset: Phasing out the commercial sale of tobacco products
+Project Sunset: Phasing out the sale of commercial tobacco products

 Manhattan Beach, CA passed an ordinance in February 2020, following the lead of Beverly Hills, CA, to begin phasing out the sale of commercial tobacco products in their city.
 Read ASH’s statement of support here.